 "Y-you knew my grandfather?"

 "Of course I did.
-Every arbularyo2 in this island did," answered Apo Gusting.
-"Every supernatural creature on this island did.
-He was the Great Pedro Penduko1, tamer of the creatures of the night... defender of the light."
+Every arbularyo1 in these islands did," answered Apo Gusting.
+"Every supernatural creature in these islands did.
+He was the Great Pedro Penduko2, tamer of the creatures of the night... defender of the light."

 "Pedro lived a hard life," continued Apo Gusting.
 "He never really had peace.
 There was always some spirit or creature coming after him.
 He was constantly afraid for his family's safety as well."